andrewbmcintosh/HomePage/README.md

 ## Version 2
-For version two I would like to understa
+For version two I would like create a layout for the project for that is intuitive for the user.
+Currently the